Charlotte von Stein: Works

-Charlotte von Stein wrote four plays, only one was published during her lifetime, Die zwey Emilien (The Two Emilies).
+Von Stein wrote four plays, only one was published during her lifetime, Die zwey Emilien (The Two Emilies).
 The play was published anonymously, but with Schiller's name on the cover, which led many to believe that he was the author.
 Not until 1923 was Die zwey Emilien published under Charlotte von Stein's name.
 A second play, Die Probe (The Trial or The Rehearsal), may have been written by Charlotte von Stein.
 It was published in 1809 and has since disappeared.
 Charlotte von Stein wrote two more texts, both of which were untitled and have also been lost.
 The first was a story and the second another comedy.